 In Shakespeare’s Othello, towards the end of the play Desdemona sings a song to her maidservant about a lover who goes mad, foreshadowing Othello’s descent into murderous, unthinking rage at the end of the play.

 This is foreshadowing: Dropping a subtle hint that predicts future events in the plot.

 Compare that to Chekhov’s Gun, when in Act III of Othello Desdemona drops a handkerchief.
 Later on Iago finds the handkerchief and uses it to trick Othello into thinking Desdemona has been unfaithful.
 The “gun” is the handkerchief: an element that Shakespeare has drawn our attention to, and which later on causes a critical turn in the plot.

 Can you see how strange and unsatisfying it would be if Shakespeare made a point to show that Desdemona dropped a handkerchief, but then never mentioned it again?

 Is Chekhov’s Gun the same as creating a setting?

 Creating a believable, immersive setting is an important part of effective writing.
-But mentioning objects, sights, sounds, and other sensations to create a textured setting differs from the principal of Chekhov’s Gun in an important way: The details of a setting are not given heightened importance, while an item that could be a Chekhov’s Gun is explicitly emphasized as important by the writer.
+But mentioning objects, sights, sounds, and other sensations to create a textured setting differs from the principal of Chekhov’s Gun in an important way: Scene-setting is skillful use of extraneous details—details that are not given heightened importance—while using Chekhov’s Gun is focusing on an item that is explicitly emphasized as important.

 An example of Chekhov’s Gun vs. scene setting

-How to use Chekhov’s Gun to improve your story
+How to use Chekhov’s Gun in your story